Ladder99/ladder99/docs/source/setting-up-devices.rst

       shell/db/run setups/ccs-pa/migrations/001-tables.sql
       etc

 #.
-Start the MTConnect application
+Start the MTConnect application, which transfers data from the agent to the database

    .. code:: console